Rustam200391/threeGrowth/README.md

 New app about how to calculate time for building home.

 <p> The application is self-written</p>
-<pAdd documentation in this app later
+<Add documentation in this app later